Skip to main content

 Food refusal

 Since EoE shares similar symptoms with gastroesophageal reflux disease (GERD) and other atopic conditions, misdiagnosis is common.
-As recommended by the American Society for Gastrointestinal Endoscopy (ASGE), ensuring your patient gets an endoscopy is critical to avoid unnecessary delays in their diagnosis and treatment.1,3,6,11
+As recommended by the American Society for Gastrointestinal Endoscopy (ASGE), ensuring your patient gets an endoscopy is critical to avoid unnecessary delays in their diagnosis and treatment.3,6,12

-appropriate for your patient.
+Consider whether DUPIXENT is appropriate for your patient.

 Speaker Profile